 Packages should not be ordered directly to your quarantine/isolation space.
 You can order packages to your original room assignment and retrieve all items upon your return.
 To request an exception to have someone retrieve an urgent item, please call the Quarantine Assistant on-call.

-Contact the Assistant Dean of your College to get an official excused absence.
+Contact your instructor or professor regarding your upcoming excused absence(s).
+If necessary, contact the Assistant Dean of your College to get an official excused absence.
 Student Health Services can provide essential documentation as needed, while maintaining your privacy.
-Also contact your instructor or professor to inform them of your upcoming excused absence.

 Students who live on campus can keep in touch with their building or floor community through virtual community meetings, student-initiated programs (SIPs), and RA Catch-Ups that can all be held virtually.
 Refer to your Residence Hall Coordinator’s (RHC) Weekly Newsletter for more information about upcoming events!